 Soft flavorful gingerbread cookie bars are a quick and easy way to make frosted festive treats.
 Cut them into squares as a much easier alternative to cut out cookies for your holiday treat trays.

 Layers of buttery oatmeal cookie sandwich a layer of caramel and chocolate chips.
-Caramelette bars are a must have for any time your sweet tooth begs for something special.
+Caramelitas bars are a must have for any time your sweet tooth begs for something special.

 Or for a 5 ingredient treat, try making old fashioned graham cracker cookie bars.
 They come together in just a few minutes and taste amazing.

 Love this recipe?
 Give it a ⭐⭐⭐⭐⭐ review in the recipe card below!

 - ½ cup light brown sugar packed

 - ½ cup granulated sugar